shaman-apprentice/lit-transformer/README.md

 # lit-transformer

-> 🛠🛠🛠... work in progress ...
+> 🛠  ... work in progress ...

-🛠For what ever reason ever you may need this - `lit-transformer` translates a [mustache.js](https://github.com/janl/mustache.js/) like template into a [lit-html](https://github.com/polymer/lit-html) template.
+For what ever reason ever you may need this - `lit-transformer` translates a [mustache.js](https://github.com/janl/mustache.js/) like template into a [lit-html](https://github.com/polymer/lit-html) template.

 ## Basic usage
 ```js